Round oak handrail Ø42 mm

 Can this handrail be used outdoors or under a canopy?

-Is this handrail suitable for high-traffic staircases?
+Is this handrail suitable for stairs with heavy footfall?

 No questions yet.